Table of Contents

 The Tribunal serves as the adjudicative body for those who feel aggrieved by decisions made under various pieces of legislation under the auspices of the Ontario Ministry of Agriculture, Food and Rural Affairs.
-The BON serves as the body that negotiates settlements between parties under the provisions of section 172 of the Environmental Protection Act.

 On behalf of the Tribunal members, I look forward to continuing to serve the agriculture and food sectors, as well as rural communities, throughout Ontario.

 The Agriculture, Food and Rural Affairs Appeal Tribunal (Tribunal) is an adjudicative agency of the Ontario government where decisions made by other bodies can be appealed or where applications and complaints can be heard pursuant to legislation that authorizes the Tribunal to hear those matters.
 The Chair and all Vice-Chairs also sit on a special roster to hear Agricultural Employees Protection Act, 2002 matters.
 All members are part-time per diem appointees appointed by the Lieutenant Governor in Council.

 The Tribunal’s hearing room and offices are located in the Government Building at 1 Stone Road West, Guelph.
 The Tribunal also conducts hearings throughout Ontario, as necessary, to improve its accessibility.